Donders-Institute/bidscoin/README.md

     all raw source data to the BIDS labels.
 You can check and edit the bidsmap file with the bidseditor (but also with any text-editor) before passing it to the bidscoiner N.B.: Institute users may want to use a site-customized template bidsmap (see the --template option).
-The bidsmap_dccn template from the Donders Institute can serve as an example (or may even mostly work for other institutes as is).
+The bidsmap_dccn template from the Donders Institute can serve as an example (or may even mostly work for other institutes as it comes with the software).

     positional arguments:
       sourcefolder          The source folder containing the raw data in